Buenos Aires Underground 100 Series: History

-The 100 Series was initially purchased for use on Line A to replace the ageing La Brugeoise cars, however they ended up replacing the slightly newer Siemens-Schuckert Orenstein & Koppel cars which were allocated to Line D instead.
+The 100 Series was initially purchased for use on Line A to replace the ageing La Brugeoise cars.
+However, they ended up replacing the slightly newer Siemens-Schuckert Orenstein & Koppel cars, which were allocated to Line D instead.

 Originally, the purchase consisted of 80 cars for a total of 16 trains made up of 5 cars each, due to the shorter platform length on Line A. However, 16 more 100 Series cars were purchased up until 2009, making a total of 96 cars and allowing each train to have 6 cars, making full use of the line's platforms.

-In 2015 the cars began to receive a mid-life refurbishment, primarily to add air conditioning, but also incorporating enhancements to the interior such as improved lighting and new upholstery.
+In 2015, the cars began to receive a mid-life refurbishment, primarily to add air conditioning, but also incorporating enhancements to the interior.
+This included improved lighting and new upholstery.
 Despite enjoying a successful service life, they are also the noisiest cars on the network.

-Between 2017 and 2019 New Alstom 300 Series cars replaced the Fiat-Materfer cars and serve alongside the existing 100 Series cars.
+Between 2017 and 2019, New Alstom 300 Series cars replaced the Fiat-Materfer cars and served alongside the existing 100 Series cars.
+By 2022, Almston has signed three new maintenance contracts in Argentina to ensure the safety and accessibility of the transit's track, signal systems, tunnels, bridges, vehicles, and stations.
+The project is expected to take 19 months, with its operation set on Line E once completed.